Alstom in Canada Hero. Copyright: ALSTOM SA / C. Fleury

 • ISO 14001 Certification - Environmental performance

-• Women‑led Governance - Parity Certification - Silver level
+• Women in Governance - Parity Certification - Silver level

-In 2025, Alstom in Canada obtained the prestigious “Parity - Silver level” certification from Gouvernance au féminin, recognising its progress in gender equity and inclusion.
-As a first‑time participant, the company has committed for three years, with an assessment based on governance, policies and culture.
+In 2025, Alstom in Canada obtained the prestigious “Parity, Silver Level” certification from Women in Governance, recognizing its progress in gender equity and inclusion.

 • Pride at Work Canada - Commitment to the LGBTQ+ community

-Alstom joined Pride at Work Canada in 2024 to strengthen LGBTQ+ inclusion across all its sites.
-The company takes part in workplace audits, delivers dedicated training and programmes, and relies on Alstom True Colors, its employee resource group.
+Alstom joined Pride at Work Canada in 2024 to strengthen LGBTQ+ inclusion across its sites, supported by audits, training, and the internal Alstom True Colors group.

 • Equipped to Work - Bent Arrow Traditional Healing Society, Edmonton